nfdi4cat/pid4cat-model/docs/metadata.md

 - Field values conform to expected formats
 - Structural integrity of the metadata

-Validation failures result in rejection of the create or update operation, with detailed error messages to assist in correction.
+Validation failures result in rejection of the current operation (create or update), with detailed error messages to assist in their correction.

 ## Metadata Access

-pid4cat metadata can be accessed through multiple methods:
+pid4cat metadata can be accessed using the following methods:

 - Direct API access
 - Handle record retrieval